 Here are some actions to take if you detect a water leak between your residence and the water metre:

-Examine the water metre: To begin, locate your water metre.
+To begin, locate your water metre.
 Make certain that all water-using appliances and faucets are switched off.
 Make a mental note of the metre reading.
 If the metre continues to move even when no water is being used, it indicates a leak somewhere in the line.

-Conduct a visual inspection: Examine the area between your home and the metre for visible symptoms of water leakage, such as pooling water, moist soil, or unusually green patches of grass.
+Examine the area between your home and the metre for visible symptoms of water leakage, such as pooling water, moist soil, or unusually green patches of grass.

-Listen for sounds: Turning off the water supply, listen for any sounds of flowing water.
+Turning off the water supply, listen for any sounds of flowing water.
 This can aid in locating the source of the leak.

 Detecting and repairing water leaks in your home is critical for avoiding water damage, conserving water, and avoiding avoidable expenses.
 You may stop leaks and limit their impact by remaining watchful and learning the indicators of water leaks.
 Remember, if you are unable to detect or repair the leak on your own, it is best to get expert help from a plumber.